EYH0602/blog/source/about/index.md

 ## Research

 **Computer Security Lab at UC Davis**   10/2022 - present
-* Work with one PhD student members on the frontend of language embedding
+* Work with PhD student members and Prof. Hao Chen on the frontend of language embedding and clustering
-* Find the error message in compilation and analyze the error reasons
+* Find the compile error message, analyze and categorize the error reasons
-* Modify the data set in POJ-104 by writing a data preprocessor to
+* Create a data preprocessor to modify the POJ-104 dataset by syntax and semantic rules of C++
-* Find suitable Input-Output (IO) pairs to represent the function of compilable programs
+* Find suitable Input-Output (IO) pairs to represent the characteristics of compilable programs by fuzzing
 * Vectorized the IO pairs to embedding vector for model training
 * Train BERT model on IO pairs and then use trained BERT for clustering